 The Lake Washington Institute of Technology Bachelor of Applied Science in Public Health degree is designed for students who are passionate about health and wellness issues, such as childhood obesity, hypertension, healthcare disparities, infectious disease epidemics, the environment and health, and workplace safety, just to name a few.
-Graduates of the Bachelor of Applied Science in Public Health (BASPH) or Certificate of Completion programs will be able to impact lives of communities and entire populations by researching and advocating for the health and protection of others.
+Graduates of the Bachelor of Applied Science in Public Health (BASPH) program will be able to impact lives of communities and entire populations by researching and advocating for the health and protection of others.
 A career in Public Health is in high-demand in the Seattle area, the state of Washington, and around the world.

 Applicants to the Bachelor of Applied Science in Public Health are selected on a competitive basis.
 This program has application and qualification requirements with an application deadline unique to the program.
 Program information sessions and specialized advising are available before applying to this program.

-A succesful career in Public Health, sometimes requires further education.
+A successful career in Public Health, sometimes requires further education.
 Many of LWTech's students pursue clinical degrees, such as Physician’s Assistant, Medical Doctorate, Nurse Practitioner programs, Master's in Nursing, etc. Others pursue master's or doctoral degrees in more related professions in the Public Health industry, such as Master's in Public Health, Master's in Health Administration, Master's in Health Informatics, Master of Science in Allied Health, etc. There are numerous universities that offer the appropriate degrees.
 For an inclusive list of schools and programs, check out SOPHAS, a centralized application services for schools and programs of public health.

 Oregon Institute of Technology (OIT) offers a Master of Science in Allied health, Administrative Track, aligns with LWTech's Bachelor's of Applied Science in Public Health to allow graduates to continue their education.
 The articulation agreement between LWTech and OIT provides a path for graduates to transfer of up to nine equivalent credits for students who complete their BASPH at LWTech.